 - Click the drop-down menu beside a heading to filter events into subcategories.
 Selecting a subcategory allows you to view only the logs that relate to the choice.
 The meanings of the headings at the top of the page are straightforward: - All Severity refers to the event's severity type: Information, Error, or Warning - All Device refers to the Transmitter or Receiver that relates to the event.
-If no device is listed the event refers to the KE Matrix Manager software. - All User refers to the username that the event relates to.
-If no username appears, the event is general system information. - Time refers to the date and time that the event occurred. - Log Information provides detailed information about each event. - The second second - Q Click and enter text to search for an event log. - Click to save the log contents to a file on your computer.
+If no device is listed the event refers to the KVM over IP Matrix Manager. - All User refers to the username that the event relates to.
+If no username appears, the event is general system information. - Time refers to the date and time that the event occurred. - Log Information provides detailed information about each event. - Click to delete the logs currently displayed in the list. - Q Click and enter text to search for an event log. - Click to save the log contents to a file on your computer.